erykwalczak/EBArulebook/README.md

 Edit the .js file updating pages to scrape:

-  - Page
+-   Page 1
-1

 <https://eba.europa.eu/single-rule-book-qa?p_p_id=questions_and_answers_WAR_questions_and_answersportlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&p_p_col_id=column-1&p_p_col_pos=1&p_p_col_count=2&_questions_and_answers_WAR_questions_and_answersportlet_keywords=&_questions_and_answers_WAR_questions_and_answersportlet_advancedSearch=false&_questions_and_answers_WAR_questions_and_answersportlet_andOperator=true&_questions_and_answers_WAR_questions_and_answersportlet_jspPage=%2Fhtml%2Fview.jsp&_questions_and_answers_WAR_questions_and_answersportlet_statusSearch=All&_questions_and_answers_WAR_questions_and_answersportlet_viewTab=1&_questions_and_answers_WAR_questions_and_answersportlet_keyword=&_questions_and_answers_WAR_questions_and_answersportlet_articleSearch=&_questions_and_answers_WAR_questions_and_answersportlet_typeOfSubmitterSearch=&_questions_and_answers_WAR_questions_and_answersportlet_publicIdSearch=&_questions_and_answers_WAR_questions_and_answersportlet_startingDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_endingDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_applicableFromDate=&_questions_and_answers_WAR_questions_and_answersportlet_applicableUntilDate=&_questions_and_answers_WAR_questions_and_answersportlet_publicationFromDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_publicationToDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_currentTab=All&_questions_and_answers_WAR_questions_and_answersportlet_resetCur=false&_questions_and_answers_WAR_questions_and_answersportlet_delta=200>

-  - Page
+-   Page 2
-2

 <https://eba.europa.eu/single-rule-book-qa?p_p_id=questions_and_answers_WAR_questions_and_answersportlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&p_p_col_id=column-1&p_p_col_pos=1&p_p_col_count=2&_questions_and_answers_WAR_questions_and_answersportlet_delta=200&_questions_and_answers_WAR_questions_and_answersportlet_keywords=&_questions_and_answers_WAR_questions_and_answersportlet_advancedSearch=false&_questions_and_answers_WAR_questions_and_answersportlet_andOperator=true&_questions_and_answers_WAR_questions_and_answersportlet_jspPage=%2Fhtml%2Fview.jsp&_questions_and_answers_WAR_questions_and_answersportlet_statusSearch=All&_questions_and_answers_WAR_questions_and_answersportlet_viewTab=1&_questions_and_answers_WAR_questions_and_answersportlet_keyword=&_questions_and_answers_WAR_questions_and_answersportlet_articleSearch=&_questions_and_answers_WAR_questions_and_answersportlet_typeOfSubmitterSearch=&_questions_and_answers_WAR_questions_and_answersportlet_publicIdSearch=&_questions_and_answers_WAR_questions_and_answersportlet_startingDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_endingDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_applicableFromDate=&_questions_and_answers_WAR_questions_and_answersportlet_applicableUntilDate=&_questions_and_answers_WAR_questions_and_answersportlet_publicationFromDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_publicationToDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_currentTab=All&_questions_and_answers_WAR_questions_and_answersportlet_resetCur=false&_questions_and_answers_WAR_questions_and_answersportlet_cur=2>

-This will generate 9 html pages with max 200 Q\&As.
+This will generate 9 html pages with max `200` Q&As.
 These scraped pages need to be then processed.

 ### Parsing